forwinder15/gatsby-casper/src/content/posts/top-10-topics-to-write-a-song-about.md

 This topic could also include a house, car, boat, or a fishing rod.
 Any object that you can think of that could hold special meaning is a song waiting to be written. **If you don't have a personal experience, make one up.**

-## 10. Write about some kind of animal.
+## 10. Write about some kind of animal

 This could be grandma's lapdog or the nasty alley cat down the street.
 What makes these songs really great is when there's a catchy name or pun for the animal being sung about.